D&D Creations assures that Mardi Gras fashion goes off seamlessly

 Hildreth recounts how her father, a former Bell South employee, marched into the world of Mardi Gras fashion.

 “The way my parents learned was that they were a part of a Mardi Gras krewe that did their own costumes, and the captain of that krewe was an engineer by trade and taught my dad how to do the wire,” she said.

 The process of forming the wire to fit the shape of a headdress is complicated and timely, but it became the passion of Hildreth’s retired father.
 His work made D & D Creations known for their light-weight and sturdy headdresses.
-Hildreth said the business grew because of the extra support and comfort her father’s headdresses brought to pieces that could be almost 50 pounds.
+Hildreth said the business grew because of the extra support and comfort her father’s headdresses brought to pieces that could weigh nearly 50 pounds.

-The studio is more than just a factory for headdresses.
-In the workspace buckets of sequins, fabrics and spindles line the walls, sewing machines are hard at work and a crew of designers and seamstresses creating costumes for the float riders and parade walkers.
+However, the studio is more than just a factory for headdresses.
+In the workspace, buckets of sequins, fabrics and spindles line the walls, sewing machines are hard at work and a crew of designers and seamstresses create costumes for the float riders and parade walkers.

 Everything is done in-house, from measurements, to fittings and designs.

 “That’s pretty much what we do.
 Everyday,” Hildreth said.

 As far as the costume-creation process goes, D & D Creations can be as personal and customizable as the krewe or the rider would like.
 The end goal is to create an article of clothing that the customer can feel attached to.